Quick Navigation:

 iCloud Photos allows users to adjust the levels of color and use auto-corrections to make images great quickly.
 What’s more, iCloud users can fully use the editing capabilities from Apple's native Photos app available for iPhone, iPad, and Mac.

 When it comes to photo searching, Google Photos offers rich search capabilities.
-In addition to the standard features of searching by date and location, Google Photos can even sift through your photos according to the detected individuals, places, and constituents for you to search for pictures from these subjects.
+In addition to the standard features of searching by date and location, Google Photos can even sift through your photos according to the detected individuals, places, and subjects for you to search for pictures from these subjects.

 Google Photos vs Apple iCloud: Photo Sharing